bvbmedia/multishop/Documentation/Administrator/Index.rst

 At the left panel press List
 - Click the page Webusers
 - Click the + icon to create a new Website User
-- In the “Username” and “Password” field define your desired user credentials
+- In the "Username" and "Password" field define your desired user credentials
 - In the Groups form (Available Items) click the Admin usergroup
 - Click the save with X icon to add the usergroup and go back to the previous screen.
 - Repeat the steps to also create the rootadmin user, but make this user member of Admin users and Rootadmin users.